SissiW/QSFormer/README.md

 unified Query-Support TransFormer (QSFormer) model.
-To be specific, the proposed QSFormer involves global query-support sample Transformer (sampleFormer) branch and local patch Transformer (patchFormer) learning branch. sampleFormer aims to capture the dependence of samples in support and query sets for image representation.
+To be specific, the proposed QSFormer involves global query-support sample Transformer (sampleFormer) branch and local patch Transformer (patchFormer) learning branch. sampleFormer aims to capture the dependence of samples in support and query sets for image representation.
 It adopts the Encoder, QS-Decoder and Cross-Attention to respectively model the Support, Query (image) representation and Metric learning for few-shot classification task.
-Also, as a complementary to global learning branch, we adopt a local patch Transformer to extract structural representation for each image sample by capturing the long-range dependence of local image patches.
+Also, as a complementary to global learning branch, we adopt a local patch Transformer to extract structural representation for each image sample by capturing the long-range dependence of local image patches.
 In addition, we introduce a novel Cross-scale Interactive Feature Extractor (CIFE) to extract and fuse different scale CNN features as an effective backbone